briantanabe/project-log/projects/Sour Candy.md

 Quick notes on the video: She was pressured for time to finish, so there were some problems!
 It seems **the flavoring was too sour**, and one editor preferred the texture of the sour cherry to the lemon.

 ## Strategy
-Based on the different recipes, I think I want to try three approaches.
-First, I'm going to try a corn starch based recipe, since that's what real to see if it's possible.
+Based on the different recipes, I think I want to try three approaches: a corn starch based approach (like real Sour Patch Kids), a pectin based approach, and the BA gelatin-pectin combo approach.
+First, I'm going to try a corn starch based recipe, since that's what real Sour Patch kids use.
+Second, I'm going to try just using pectin (no gelatin).
 Second, I'm going to try a hybrid of Claire's recipe and the rest of the recipe's I found, with a focus on getting the pH right for a single flavor.
 While I don't have corn syrup on hand, my hope is sugar will suffice for this first test.

 ## Tests

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTQxNzE2MzIsMjI4ODE2MzY2LDExMz
+eyJoaXN0b3J5IjpbNDEzMjEyNjg1LDIyODgxNjM2NiwxMTMyND
-I0Mzg4NjMsNjUxOTc5MjE5LC0xMjAxODE1MTA1LC0xNTU1MTYx
+M4ODYzLDY1MTk3OTIxOSwtMTIwMTgxNTEwNSwtMTU1NTE2MTM5
-Mzk3LDE2OTMwMDIxOTUsLTE1MzgxOTY2MjQsMTc4MDQxMzQ4Ni
+NywxNjkzMDAyMTk1LC0xNTM4MTk2NjI0LDE3ODA0MTM0ODYsMT
-wxNTczNTI4ODIwLDcxNTUyNTQyOCw3Njk5MDQzNjAsLTE0ODQw
+U3MzUyODgyMCw3MTU1MjU0MjgsNzY5OTA0MzYwLC0xNDg0MDQ5
-NDk2NTZdfQ==
+NjU2XX0=
 -->